 Sara is a member of the firm’s litigation team representing dozens of states, cities, towns, counties and townships targeting the alleged misrepresentation and over-distribution of highly addictive prescription drugs by opioid manufacturers and distributors, a suspected cause of the opioid epidemic.
-She also litigates complex cases involving alleged health care fraud, deceptive marketing practices associated with highly addictive opioid painkillers, and other issues.
+She also litigates complex cases involving alleged health care fraud, deceptive marketing practices associated with highly addictive opioids, and other issues.
 She currently represents the Cherokee Nation in litigation filed against the U.S. Department of Health and Human Services and other federal agencies related to the False Claims Act.
 She is also pursuing litigation against an auto-loan company alleged to have engaged in unfair lending practices, and a pro bono immigration case involving an unaccompanied minor.

 Prior to joining Motley Rice, Sara served as a bilingual witness specialist at a Washington, D.C. law firm, where she maintained compliance enforcement for confidential cases involving nursing homes, interviewed and prepared potential witnesses for trial in Spanish and English, and represented pro bono clients in state courts.